porglezomp/feedburst/README.md

 ## Configuring

 Feedburst is configured with a config file containing all the comics you'd like to read, and policy about when and how you'd like to read them.
+Any line that begins with with a `#` will be treated as a comment and ignored.
 Entries in that config file look like the following:

 ```